Lecturer in Entomology

 Candice completed her PhD at Rhodes University in 2016.
-She followed it with two years as a postdoctoral fellow looking at the link between thermal tolerance and respiratory rates.
-In 2018 Candice took up a position as an entomology lecturer in the Department of Zoology and Entomology teaching courses on insect form and function, and plant-insect interactions to undergraduate students, while also supervising student projects.
-Her main research body looks at the interaction between thermal physiology and metabolism.
+She followed it with two years as a postdoctoral fellow looking at the link between thermal tolerance and respiratory rates in insects.
+In 2018, Candice took up a position as an entomology lecturer in the Department of Zoology and Entomology teaching courses on cell biology, insect form and function, plant-insect interactions and global climate change, while also supervising student projects.
+Her main research body looks at the interaction between thermal physiology and metabolism, and the adaptability thereof.
 Candice hopes that by exploring the link between the two, and how they change with eachother, she can show how climate change could be expected to affect insects in the future.

 Final Year Undergraduate BSc Students

-2018 Janais Delport, Rhodes University.
-Project title: The behaviour of Neochetina eichhorniae (Coleoptera: Curculionidae) at various temperatures and how this effects its efficacy as a biological control agent.
+JANAIS DELPORT.
+2018.
+The behaviour of Neochetina eichhorniae (Coleoptera: Curculionidae) at various temperatures and how this effects its efficacy as a biological control agent.
+Rhodes University.

-2018 Andrew Meiklejohn, Rhodes University.
-Project title: Collembola and mite diversity in Antarctic substrate, and thermal tolerance of collembola from a more temperate region.
+ANDREW MEIKLEJOHN.
+2018.
+Collembola and mite diversity in Antarctic substrate, and thermal tolerance of collembola from a more temperate region.
+Rhodes University.

 BSc Hons.
 Students

-2018 Daniel Rogers, Rhodes University.
-Project title: Is Neochetina eichhorniae freeze resistant or freeze tolerant?
+DANIEL ROGERS.
+2018.
+Is Neochetina eichhorniae freeze resistant or freeze tolerant?
+Rhodes University.

-2017 Sisanda Mvandaba, Rhodes University.
-Project title: The thermal physiology of Stenopelmus rufinasus and Neohydronomus affinis (Coleoptera: Curculionidae), two biological control agents of the invasive alien aquatic weeds, Azolla filiculoides and Pistia stratiotes respectively.
+SISANDA MVANDABA.
+2016 - 2018.
+The thermal physiology of Stenopelmus rufinasus and Neohydronomus affinis (Coleoptera: Curculionidae), two biological control agents of the invasive alien aquatic weeds, Azolla filiculoides and Pistia stratiotes respectively.
 Rhodes University